 - Flint

-Michigan DSCR FAQ
+Michigan specific FAQ

 State-level information is general.
-Specific underwriting and pricing depend on individual lender programs and property characteristics.
+Specific underwriting depends on individual lender programs.